 My Name is Jeff Harrelson.
 I was born in a rural town in south Alabama in 1962.
 At an early age my love for the outdoors, fishing and hunting was instilled in me by my grandfather and 5 older brothers.
 We moved to Metro Atlanta when I was 10 but the country life of hunting and fishing never left me.
-I am a husband of 30 years, father of 3 wonderful kids and a great son-in-law and grandfather of one amazing little boy.
+I am a husband of 30+ years, father of 3 wonderful kids and a grandfather of one amazing little boy.

 I am a Christ follower first and foremost.
 Not at all perfect or better than anyone, but blessed by God's grace.
 I write and play music, am a woodworking craftsman, cabinet maker, furniture maker, and a cad draftsman.
 I like to teach and share with others knowledge and wisdom that God has given me.
 I like to work hard.
 I go by what my old boss used to say, "I usually only work half days, 12 hours".